zhullyb/monyhar/monyhar/docs/accessibility/overview.md

 https://www.monyhar.org/developers/design-documents/multi-process-architecture)
 for an intro.

-Chromium's multi-process architecture means that we can't implement accessibility APIs the same way that a single-process browser can - namely, by calling directly into the DOM to compute the result of each API call.
+Monyhar's multi-process architecture means that we can't implement accessibility APIs the same way that a single-process browser can - namely, by calling directly into the DOM to compute the result of each API call.
 For example, on some operating systems there might be an API